remarkablemark/remarkablemark.github.io/_posts/2020/2020-09-16-how-to-create-a-podcast.md

   - A detailed script leaves less room for error and nervousness, but the conversation will be less organic and spontaneous
   - Use an outline for more improvised discussions
   - Don't forget that mistakes can be edited out
+- Remember to:
+  - Tell a story
+  - Keep it informative
+  - Stay consistent with your style

 ## Tools